Trigeminal Neuralgia and Insomnia resolved Under Chiropractic Care

 Read More

-On April 19, 2021, the Journal of Pediatric, Maternal & Family Health Chiropractic published the results of a case study documenting the improvement of hearing in a child who had been suffering from chronic otitis media with effusion. . . .
+The Journal of Pediatric, Maternal & Family Health published the results of a case study on May 27, 2025, documenting the improvement through chiropractic care, in a variety of health issues, of a newborn who suffered severe birth trauma.
+According to the study authors, "Birth trauma has been defined . . .

 Read More